MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 In Microsoft Fabric, a lakehouse provides highly scalable file storage in a *OneLake* store (built on Azure Data Lake Store Gen2) with a metastore for relational objects such as tables and views based on the open source *Delta Lake* table format.
 Delta Lake enables you to define a schema of tables in your lakehouse that you can query using SQL.

-This lab will take approximately **45** minutes to complete.
+This lab takes approximately **45** minutes to complete.

 ## Before you start

-You'll need a Microsoft Fabric trial license with the Fabric preview enabled in your tenant.
+You need a Microsoft Fabric trial license with the Fabric preview enabled in your tenant.

 > **Note**: See [Getting started with Fabric](https://review.learn.microsoft.com/fabric/get-started/fabric-trial) to enable your Fabric trial license.